-Alerts and notifications can be a useful feature too.
-You may want your smartphone to buzz at a time of the next lesson or a few minutes before.
-Meanwhile, you can keep the notifications and opt-out from the emails.
+Alerts and notifications can be useful features too.
+You may want your smartphone to buzz at the time of the next lesson or a few minutes before.
+Meanwhile, you can keep the notifications and opt out of the emails.

 Another nice feature of the Google Calendar is the way to add an email address.
 This way notification about any changes to the event will automatically be sent to this email address.

 To give you an idea of what the piano studio schedule may look like in Google Calendar, here is a sample for you.
 The working hours in this piano studio are from 4 PM to 7 PM and Friday is off.
 Note that only one piano teacher works there and only 30 and 60 min lessons are offered.

 To sum up, Google Calendar has many useful features.
 Eventually, you may decide to transition to a paid scheduling app.
 But when you are just starting your home-based piano studio Google Calendar can serve very well as a basic scheduling tool for your needs.
 Thank you for reading!
 Please share this article with your fellow piano teachers, as one of them might be looking for a basic scheduling solution for their piano studio right now.